MPS036/TelegramBots/README.md

 5️⃣ Simple Chat Bot:
 Rule-based chatbot using fuzzy string matching.
 It compares user input with predefined phrases and returns the closest match.

+Data Configuration

+For A_or_B Bot:
+Create /data folder and create files data/jokes.txt and data/facts.txt with any content you like.
+Of course you could change facts or jokes or both to something else, but do not forget to update the bot code.

+For Chat Bot:
+Create bot_data/chat.txt with format
+u: "message" for user
+b: "reply" for bot
+The bot will match user input to the closes question using fuzzy matching